cilium/cilium/Documentation/concepts/networking/routing.rst

 infrastructure.

-In this mode, all cluster nodes form a mesh of tunnels using the UDP-based encapsulation protocols `VXLAN` or `Geneve`.
+In this mode, all cluster nodes form a mesh of tunnels using the UDP-based encapsulation protocols :term:`VXLAN` or :term:`Geneve`.
 All traffic between Cilium nodes is encapsulated.

 Requirements on the network